Ontario Highway 407: Future

-The future town of Seaton is currently under development with the release of development lands in Durham north of the Gatineau Hydro Corridor and west of Brock Road.
-This development will include the future Pickering Airport, slated for construction in 2020.
-Interchanges with future extensions of Rossland Road (at the current North Road overpass, near Whitevale) and Whites Road (which is currently Sideline 26) will be built as part of the large road network planned for the development.
+The planned community of Seaton in north Pickering is currently under development with the release of development lands in Durham north of the Gatineau Hydro Corridor and west of Brock Road.
+This development originally included the proposed Pickering Airport, which was slated for construction in 2020 after decades of delays; however, in January 2025 the Federal Government officially cancelled all plans for the Pickering Airport.
+Interchanges with future extensions of Rossland Road (at the current North Road overpass, near Whitevale) and Whites Road (currently Sideline 26) will be built as part of the large road network planned for the development.